Roadmaps for fossil free competitiveness

 In these roadmaps, the industries describe when and how they will be fossil free, what technological solutions need to be developed, what investments need to be made and what obstacles need to be removed.
 The roadmaps also contain the sectors’ own proposals regarding commitments for the sectors´ stakeholders and political solutions.

 The roadmaps are managed by either industry associations or companies in an open process that aims to include the entire sectors.
-The first roadmaps were handed over to the government in April 2018 and more are in progress.
+Thirteen roadmaps have been handed over to the Government and more are in progress.

 The mining and minerals industry is carrying out an electrification and automation program that, together with a transition to biofuels, will make mining operations fossil free by 2035.

 The steel industry describes a unique initiative focusing on the development of a technology to reduce iron ore to iron using hydrogen making fossil free steel possible.

 The aviation industry aims to make all domestic flights fossil free 2030 and all flights originating from Sweden fossil free 2045.

 The food retail sector’s goal is for all plastic packaging to be recyclable by 2022, and all plastic packages to be produced from renewable or recycled raw materials by 2030.

 The road haulage industry reduced its emissions between 2010 and 2016 by 25 per cent.
 They will reach the goal by switching fuel and they see the potential in route optimization and digitalization.

 The forest sector is aiming for fossil free industry operations 2030, fossil free vehicles in forest industries and in forestry 2030 and an increased production of biofuels based on forest raw material from 1 TWh to 10 TWh per year that will help other sectors becoming fossil free.